 Early Start Math

 Early Start Math (ESM 40, 60, and 70) has many options.
-ESM 60 and 70 are in-person eight-week summer courses that, when students earn a C or above, fulfill both early start and developmental requirements.
+ESM 60 and 70 are in-person eight-week summer courses that, when students earn a C or above, fulfill both Early Start and developmental requirements.
 ESM 40, a one-unit, self-paced online course, only fulfills Early Start requirements.
+It opens up July 11th and runs until 5pm, August 9th.
+Students must complete the final exam by 5pm on August 9th.
+To see a preview of ESM 40, please visit the Westcott Courses webpage on this course.

 Course Schedule Info for Summer 2017